Skip to main content

 • My Contacts only - only people who (1) are not “inside” but (2) have an entry in your Contacts are in this group.

-• Anyone outside my organization - and this is everybody else.
+• Anyone outside my organization - this is everybody else.

 Given the amount of unsolicited (and possibly unwelcome) email we receive, we generally recommend that you do not send auto-replies to everyone in the world.
 This would open you up to responding to spam or marketing messages, which would confirm to the sender that they had reached a valid address, and you would most likely start getting even more junk mail.

-The auto-reply function lives on the Exchange server, so you do not need to leave Outlook running on your computer for it to work.
+The auto-reply function lives on the Exchange server, so you don’t need to leave Outlook running on your computer for it to work.

 Your messages will be delivered to you exactly the same way whether you have auto-reply turned on or off.